mborgerson/wiki-export/wiki/AV_Cables.md

 layout: wiki
 ---

-Microsoft released a handful of AV packs for the Xbox.
+Microsoft has released a handful of **Audio Video Cables** for the [Xbox](/wiki/Xbox "wikilink"), which they refer to internally as **AV Packs**.
 They are connected to the port labelled “Audio Video Input/Output” on the backside of the console.

 Connector
 ---------

 ### Pinout

-The following table gives the pins in the way they are arranged on the female end of the **XBOX AVIP** cables.
-The male end is reversed and on the console.
+The following table gives the pinout in the way it is are arranged on the **XBOX AVIP** cables, or **AV Packs**.
+The other end is reversed and on the console.

 | Description | Audio Right | Audio Right GND | SPDIF Digital Audio | V-Sync (VGA Mode) | Mode GND      | Mode GND      | Mode GND      | GND    | Variable | 9 GND    | Variable | 11 GND   |
 |-------------|-------------|-----------------|---------------------|-------------------|---------------|---------------|---------------|--------|----------|----------|----------|----------|